GEM-benchmark/GEM-benchmark.github.io/web/data/workshop.md

 Participants of the modeling shared task are invited to submit a system description of 4-8 pages.

 ### System Evaluation Descriptions
-Participants of the evaluation shared task are invited to submit a paper describing their analysis approach and findings of 4+ pages.
+Participants of the evaluation shared task are invited to submit a paper describing their analysis approach and findings of 4-8 pages.

+### Organization Description (for GEM contributors)

+Every group that contributed to the creation and organization of GEM may submit a 4-8 page description of their considerations and contributions.

-### (Non-)Archival Research Papers
+### Research Papers
-We additionally welcome papers discussing any of the following topics:
+We welcome papers discussing any of the following topics:

 - Automatic evaluation of NLG systems
 - Creating challenge sets for NLG corpora